What are Avios-only flights and who is eligible?

 British Airways says Avios-only flights always sell out to customers with Avios due to their popularity.

-Where do Avios-only Flights travel to?
+Where do Avios-only flights travel to?

-Avios-only flights travel to places across Europe, the Caribbean, Africa and the Middle East, including Cape Town, Barbados, Sharm El Sheikh, Málaga and Marrakesh.
+Previous Avios-only flights have gone to places across Europe, the Caribbean, Africa and the Middle East, including Cape Town, Barbados, Sharm El Sheikh, Málaga and Marrakesh.
+In February, British Airways announced two more Avios-only flights, from London City Airport to Madrid and Toulon Saint-Tropez.

-You can find out where you can travel to on The British Airways Club website or via the Avios app.
+You can find out where you can travel to on the British Airways Club website or via the Avios app.

 When and how can you book Avios-only flights?